Relintai/sfw/README.md

 Now you have 2 files: `sfw.h` and `sfw.cpp` or `sfwl.h` and `sfwl.cpp` depending on your choice.

-If you use an ide, just add these files to your project (so the .cpp file gtes compiled), and you are done.
+If you use an ide, just add these files to your project (so the .cpp file gets compiled), and you are done.

 If you are using a compiler directly, then just add `sfw.cpp` or `sfwl.cpp` to the list of files that you are compiling: